Table of contents

 Sexual Misconduct Adjudication Process – Administrative Hearing

 Administrative Hearing: An administrative hearing process is used to adjudicate complaints of alleged student sexual misconduct and any other violations of Willamette University’s Standards of Conduct that occurred in the course of the alleged sexual misconduct.
 Sexual misconduct administrative hearing panels are comprised of two trained hearing administrators.
-Sex and gender balance will be carefully considered during the selection of panel members.
-Administrative hearings involve a review of the investigative report and any additional evidence not available at the time of the investigation.
+Administrative hearings involve a review of the Investigative Report.
+New information which was unavailable at the time of investigation may be considered in the administrative hearing.

 Administrative hearings will not follow a courtroom model, and formal rules of evidence will not be observed.
 Hearing Administrators will review in advance of the hearing all of the written materials provided to them by the Director of the Office of Rights & Responsibilities or designee.
 The claimant and respondent will have reviewed or been provided the opportunity to review these materials prior to the hearing.
 The parties will be expected not to repeat undisputed details or non-material circumstances that would merely duplicate information contained in the Investigative Report or in other written materials.